Hartvi/butler/README.md

 - rosbags need the actual *datatype + ROS*
 - this is just *json + internet*

+# 04/30
+- test uploading with as broken data as possible
+- check which requirements are necessary

 # 04/28
 - TODO: add **grasp and object pose** to kinova setup outputs to butler